Mobile-friendly eCommerce with AMP: Know What Google Thinks

 - Transition to HTML Must be Seamless

-As soon as the customer clicks on “buy”, the transition from AMP pages to HTML is executed.
-Now, this process must not expose the downside as the transition must be smooth to provide a consistent user experience.
-And here a PWA can work wonders.
-If an eCommerce website is PWA, this transition becomes much smoother to execute and it provides an excellent experience.
+As soon as the customer clicks on “buy,” the transition from AMP pages to HTML is executed.
+This process must not expose the downside as the transition must be smooth to provide a consistent user experience.
+And here, a PWA can work wonders.
+If an eCommerce website is PWA, this transition becomes much smoother to execute, and it provides an excellent experience.

 - Smart Caching

-When analyzing your website to inspect incoming traffic and conversions, it is important to understand the concept of smart caching.
-AMP includes the smart caching feature that helps your website load instantly- on user devices who have previously been on it.
-Not only it provides extended support but it helps manage the website performance.
+When analyzing your website to inspect incoming traffic and conversions, it is essential to understand the concept of smart caching.
+AMP includes the innovative caching feature that helps your website load instantly- on user devices who have previously been on it.
+Not only it provides extended support, but it helps manage the website performance.

-Implementation of modern technology trends can surely support increased profits and drive business growth.
+Implementation of modern technology trends can indeed support increased profits and drive business growth.
 Ecommerce and AMP togetherly can provide benefits to businesses.
-An online store implementing the best AMP practices and enabling enhanced user experience can achieve success in the competitive world of today.
+An online store implementing the best AMP practices and enabling enhanced user experience can achieve success in today’s competitive world.

-The importance of obtaining a mobile-friendly website has increased and the measures that help to perform it in the best way possible are given utmost priority.
-To increase your sales conversion and attract more buyers to the eCommerce website, the implementation of AMP and PWA in any eCommerce website can increase their ability to serve a wide variety of audiences efficiently.
+The importance of obtaining a mobile-friendly website has increased, and the measures that help to perform it in the best way possible are given utmost priority.
+To increase your sales conversion and attract more buyers to the eCommerce website, implementing AMP and PWA in any eCommerce website can improve their ability to efficiently serve a wide variety of audiences.

-Deep is an aspiring entrepreneur and blogger having led 75+ startups on the right path with their information-admiring content.
-He crafts content on topics including on-demand services, an app like uber, finances, technology trends and many more.
+Deep is an aspiring entrepreneur and blogger, leading 75+ startups on the right path with their information-admiring content.
+He crafts content on on-demand services, an app like uber, finances, technology trends, and many more.